| | | |

 • How many cookies should you bring to a cookie exchange?
 The standard cookie request at a cookie exchange is for each guest to make a dozen cookies for every person in attendance

-• The good thing about a cookie exchange is that they are supposed to be fun, just choose a cookie recipe you love. (or one that is simple.)
+• The good thing about a cookie exchange is that they are supposed to be funjust choose a cookie recipe you love.
+(Or one that is simple.)

-• Anything that tastes yummy will be just fine, so have fun baking a cookie that makes your heart and tastebuds happy.
+• Anything that tastes yummy will be fine, so have fun baking a cookie that makes your heart and tastebuds happy.
 I’ve gone home with many a cookie that wasn’t my fave, but it never hurt my feelings, lol.
 I just let someone else eat those cookies.

-And last, but definitely not least, have fun!
+8. And last but definitely not least, have fun!

 Finding a way to get a ton of Christmas cookies to enjoy throughout the holiday season is totally possible with a Christmas cookie exchange!
 Who knows, you may discover a new love for a cookie that you’d never even given a second thought to!